 The summary information provided by NetFlow gives a broad view of a network’s entirety and makes it easy for engineers to assess a network quickly.

-This factor makes for an essential point in understanding NetFlow vs. Packet Capture dilemma.
+This factor makes for an essential point.
 Simply put, packet capture tools carry out Deep Packet Inspection (DPI) on targeted fields to provide extensive detail on its target, while probes carried out by NetFlow can be said to be superficial, as they sample packets to generate data instead of assessing each packet as they travel through the network.
 Where NetFlow skips a trend, packet capture will place its beam on the dark corner and create visibility on previously undetected activities.

 Using sophisticated tools like LiveNX and LiveWire, NetOps can do historic playback on NetFlow (and virtually any other flow type) and packet data.
 For many other NPMD solutions, this is not possible.

 There is no point in getting yourself stressed out on a NetFlow vs. Packet Capture debate when you can do both affordable, enabling your NetOps and IT team to discover and resolve problems faster than ever before!
 LiveAction through LiveNX has the industry’s first-ever unified network monitoring platform, combining flow, SNMP, and packet data.
 The platform combines all the benefits of the protocols and even goes further to improve on them to offer additional benefits that enable full support on all networks and network devices.
 With LiveAction teams can easily go from a global view of the network and drill down to individual packets when it is necessary to solve problems.
 This complete visibility is why LiveAction is unmatched in reducing MTTR.